SEB-Core/mongoose-recipes/README.md

 package-lock.json
 ```

 ***ALWAYS put `/node_modules` in your gitignore.
 It is bad practice to push up these files.
-Putting your `package-lock.json` is an optional step sine it contains install information for your specific operating system.***
+Putting your `package-lock.json` is an optional step since it contains install information for your specific operating system.***

 [📖 Back to Top](#-table-of-contents)